Q: How do I request simultaneous enrollment (taking two classes at the same scheduled or overlapping times)?

 A: Generally speaking, unit overloads will not be approved unless you have at least a 3.0 GPA in the prior academic term.
 19 units and above is considered an overload.
 Email the department chair (email@example.com) first to obtain informal permission.
 Then, initiate the request using the new online process with the Office of the Registrar.
 Instructions can be found here.

-Q: How do I request pre-requisite overrides?
+Q: How do I request pre-requisite overrides or enrollment into a closed course?

 A: Contact the professor teaching the course for which you are requesting a pre-requisite override and obtain informal permission first.
 Then, initiate the request using the new online process with the Office of the Registrar.
 Instructions can be found here.